Code-nomad/Cracklebot/README.md

 ##Requirements

-The music bot requires Python 3.3 plus and the following imports.
+The music bot requires Python 3.3+ and the following imports.
 I recommend making a venv with pip3 for installs.

 * tweepy